Chic, Edwardian village in the Blue Mountains.

 History

-* the area had been occupied by the Gundungurra and Dhurag Aboriginal people for an estimated 40,000 years before Europeans arrived.
+* The area had been occupied by the Gundungurra and Dhurag First Nations people for an estimated 40,000 years before Europeans arrived.

 * On 24 May, 1813 Blaxland, Wentworth and Lawson, while crossing the Blue Mountains, became the first Europeans to pass through what would eventually become Leura.
 They passed through the area and are thought to have camped near where the Leura Railway Station now stands.
 They knew Aborigines were in the area because they heard a man chopping on 25 May.